peterhinch/micropython-async/PRIMITIVES.md

 guarantees that items are removed in the order in which they were received.
 As this is a part of the uasyncio library its use is described in the [tutorial](./TUTORIAL.md).

+## 1.2 Task control and monitoring

+`uasyncio` does not implement the `Task` and `Future` classes of `asyncio`.
+Instead it uses a 'micro' lightweight means of task cancellation.
+The `asyn.py` module provides an API to simplify its use and to check on the running status of coroutines which are subject to cancellation.

-**NOTE** The support for task cancellation is under development.
-The API has changed and may change further.
+**NOTE** The task cancellation API has changed.
+Hopefully it is now stable.

 ###### [Main README](./README.md)